EstandarMustaq/EstandarMustaq/README.md

   src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg">
 </div>

-##

 #### Acknowledgments
-In my free time, I read and enhance my programming knowledge.
-I'm constantly evolving and learning, following technological trends.
-I want to thank everyone who visits my GitHub account.
+In my free time, I read some books and follow news about the technological world to stay updated on everything happening in the world of innovation.
+Therefore, I thank everyone for the support and encouragement they provide.

 ##